eugene-eeo/exthread/README.rst

-ExThread is an MIT-licensed library that provides supercharged threads - basically an opinionated wrapper around standard library Threads that allows for exception propogation.
+ExThread is an MIT-licensed library that provides supercharged threads - basically an opinionated wrapper around standard library Threads that allows for exception propagation.
 Because we deserve better exception semantics when writing/testing multithreaded programs.